citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 A boolean console variable introduced in server version 8510 that uses the new serialization API to improve the speed of packing/unpacking state bag changes.

-This is set to false by default
+This is set to true by default

 ### `sv_experimentalOnesyncPopulation [true|false]`